 Overview of Laws and Policies Affecting Industrial Chips

-Industrial-grade chips are influenced by various regulations and policies that ensure safety, quality, and compliance.
+Industrial-grade chips are influenced by regulations and policies that ensure safety, quality, and compliance.
 Governments and regulatory bodies establish standards to control manufacturing processes, environmental impact, and usage.

 - Make in India initiative: Encourages domestic semiconductor manufacturing